 Observation deck at Haneda Domestic Terminal - image © Chris Rowthorn

 So, if you’re one of those lucky travelers flying into Haneda, here is our full step-by-step guide to arriving at the airport.
 We cover all the basics like getting money, buying SIM cards, luggage transfer, and airport transport to the city.

 Step-by-Step Haneda Airport Arrival Guide

-Once you clear immigration and customs at Haneda, you’ll emerge into the international arrivals hall.
+Once you clear immigration and customs at Haneda, you’ll emerge into the international arrivals hall, which is on the 2nd floor of Terminal 3.
 It’s a relatively small and compact area.
 There is an information counter right in the middle of the hall in case you have any questions.

 Entering the international arrivals hall at Haneda - image © Chris Rowthorn

 There are ATMs on either side of the exit into the arrivals hall from customs.
 The most useful of these is the Seven Bank ATM, which is on your left as you exit customs.
 Seven Bank ATMs work with most foreign cash cards.

 Seven Bank ATMs at Haneda - image © Chris Rowthorn

 Also on your left as you exit customs, just past the ATMs, is a currency exchange counter operated by Mizuho Bank.